SBA Communications (SBAC)

 AI Analysis | Feedback

-SBA Communications (symbol: SBAC) primarily sells its services to other companies, specifically wireless service providers that lease space on its towers and other infrastructure.
+SBA Communications (SBAC) primarily sells its services to other companies, specifically wireless service providers, by leasing antenna space on its communication sites under long-term contracts.
+Its major customers include:

-- AT&T (symbol: T)
+- AT&T Inc. (Symbol: T)

-- Verizon Communications (symbol: VZ)
+- Verizon Communications Inc. (Symbol: VZ)

 AI Analysis | Feedback